divyam234/feaxios/README.md

 # feaxios

-`feaxios` is a lightweight alternative to [Axios], providing the same familiar API with a significantly reduced footprint of **800 bytes**.
+`feaxios` is a lightweight alternative to [Axios], providing the same familiar API with a significantly reduced footprint of **2kb**.
 It leverages the native `fetch()` API supported in all modern browsers, delivering a performant and minimalistic solution.
 This makes it an ideal choice for projects where minimizing bundle size is a priority.

 ### Key Features